Graduation ceremony

 1. Understanding the Policy

 However, following the end of free movement on 31 December 2020, the academic year 2020/21 was the last year that EU citizens enjoyed the same benefits as Home students.
-From 1 August 2021, new EU students have generally been subject to the higher international student tuition fees, without entitlement to government-subsidised loans.
+From 1 August 2021, new EU students have generally been subject to higher international student tuition fees, without entitlement to government-subsidised loans.
 From 1 January 2021, all foreign citizens require a visa to come to the UK to study for more than six months (and some require visas to study for less than six months).
-Because EU citizens now have to apply for a student visa, they bear a substantially higher administrative burden than under free movement.
+Because EU citizens now have to apply for a student visa, they bear a substantially higher financial and administrative burden than under free movement.

 Non-UK nationals can apply for a visa to study with an approved education provider, as long as they meet minimum English language requirements and can support themselves while they are in the UK.
 The Student route in the post-Brexit immigration system is largely unchanged from the one it replaced, which was known as ‘Tier 4’, and was a part of the previous five-tier system.